How to Fix a Garbage Disposal That's Not Working

 • How do you unjam a garbage disposal?

-To unjam a garbage disposal, take a a 1/4” or 5/16” Allen wrench and insert into the hole located at the bottom of the disposal.
+To unjam a garbage disposal, insert a 1/4-inch or 5/16-inch Allen wrench into the hole at the bottom of the disposal.
 Work the Allen wrench back and forth with force.
-This allows any trapped food or debris to release.
+This action will release any trapped food or debris.